Dexter Walker: Storylines

 Dexter and his family move to Summer Bay after his father, Sid, finds employment at the local hospital, covering for Doctor Rachel Armstrong (Amy Mathews) while she takes maternity leave.
 Dexter meets Annie Campbell (Charlotte Best) and takes a liking to her.
 He comforts Annie following the death of her friend Belle Taylor (Jessica Tovey) making Annie's former partner Jai Fernandez (Jordan Rodrigues) jealous.
 When Jai confronts Annie about her friendship with Dexter, he shows her a photograph that Dexter printed of her.
 Annie shows Dexter the photo and asks why he printed it.
 Dexter tells Annie that it was for a photo album he made of the last photos that Belle took.
 Dexter is upset when Annie refers to him as a friend.
 When Annie tries to talk to Dexter, he kisses her but she pulls away.
 Dexter apologises and Annie kisses him.
 They then begin a relationship.
 Jai discovers their relationship and Dexter tells Jai that Annie is happy with him.
 Annie ends their relationship because she does not want to hurt Jai's feelings.
-When Indigo is injured at a party, Jody returns and tells Sid that she is taking Dexter and Indigo with her.
+When Indigo is injured at a party, Jody returns and tells Sid that she is taking Dexter and his sister Indigo (Samara Weaving) with her.
 Dexter is unhappy, but Indigo convinces him to leave Summer Bay.